lhmouse/asteria/doc/standard-library.md

   encountered, `null` is returned.

-* Throws an exception if standard input is binary-oriented, or if a read error occurs, or if source data cannot be converted to a valid UTF code point sequence.
+* Throws an exception if standard input is binary-oriented, or if a read error occurs, or if source data cannot be converted to a valid Unicode code point sequence.

 ### `std.io.putc(value)`

-* Writes a UTF-8 string to standard output. `value` may be either an integer representing a UTF code point or a UTF-8 string.
+* Writes a UTF-8 string to standard output. `value` may be either an integer representing a Unicode character or a UTF-8 string.

-* Returns the number of UTF code points that have been written.
+* Returns the number of Unicode characters that have been written.

-* Throws an exception if standard output is binary-oriented, or if source data cannot be converted to a valid UTF code point sequence, or if a write error occurs.
+* Throws an exception if standard output is binary-oriented, or if source data cannot be converted to a valid Unicode character sequence, or if a write error occurs.

 ### `std.io.putln(text)`

 * Writes a UTF-8 string to standard output, followed by an LF, which may flush the stream automatically. `text` shall be a UTF-8 string.

-* Returns the number of UTF code points that have been written, including the terminating LF.
+* Returns the number of Unicode characters that have been written, including the terminating LF.

-* Throws an exception if standard output is binary-oriented, or if source data cannot be converted to a valid UTF code point sequence, or if a write error occurs.
+* Throws an exception if standard output is binary-oriented, or if source data cannot be converted to a valid Unicode character sequence, or if a write error occurs.

 ### `std.io.putf(templ, ...)`

 * Compose a string in the same way as `std.string.format()`, but instead of returning it, write it to standard output.

-* Returns the number of UTF code points that have been written.
+* Returns the number of Unicode characters that have been written.

-* Throws an exception if standard output is binary-oriented, or if source data cannot be converted to a valid UTF code point sequence, or if a write error occurs.
+* Throws an exception if standard output is binary-oriented, or if source data cannot be converted to a valid Unicode character sequence, or if a write error occurs.

 ### `std.io.putfln(templ, ...)`

 * Compose a string in the same way as `std.string.format()`, but instead of returning it, write it to standard output, followed by an LF.

-* Returns the number of UTF code points that have been written, including the terminating LF.
+* Returns the number of Unicode characters that have been written, including the terminating LF.

-* Throws an exception if standard output is binary-oriented, or if source data cannot be converted to a valid UTF code point sequence, or if a write error occurs.
+* Throws an exception if standard output is binary-oriented, or if source data cannot be converted to a valid Unicode character sequence, or if a write error occurs.

 ### `std.io.read([limit])`